lxs602/Chinese-Mandarin-Dictionaries/README.md

 Additionally, while there are many Bible concordances in English, I am aware of only one in Chinese, for the New Testament: akow.org/?s=Analytical+Concordance .
 Hopefully this may be useful for study of the Chinese Bible and for learning English.

-<b>The Chinese text has been segmented into words by machine-translation</b>, with <a href=https://github.com/voidism/pywordseg>pywordseg</a>, using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>. <b>It has not been checked, so there  be errors - please let me know.</b> Nonetheless, the CUV was chosen as it is avaiable already segmented by Strong's numbers.
+<b>The Chinese text has been segmented into words by machine-translation.
+It has not been checked, so there  be errors - please let me know.</b>, Segmentation was with <a href=https://github.com/voidism/pywordseg>pywordseg</a>, using ELMo, and with CC-CEDICT and a <a href=https://github.com/guoshengkang/Bible-Word-Statistics/tree/master/output_file_tf>Chinese word list</a>.

+Nonetheless, the CUV was chosen as it is avaiable already segmented by Strong's numbers.
 Additionally, the word list should mean that place and people names should be generally accurate (e.g. 耶和华 / 耶和華 - Jehovah).

 The CUV and The World English Bible (WEB) are both free and in the public domain.
 The WEB was chosen as perhaps the most accurate but also readable free English version available.